 The Information Standard

-We use the feedback to help us update and re-edit the
+We use your feedback to help us update and edit the leaflets.
+We

-- The editors are not paid.
+- Our editors are not paid.
 They are allowed to do this sort of

 work for a period each week by their employers - universities or